-Getting Your Car Back After Repossession by a Lender
+Getting Your Car Back Legally After Lender Repossession

 You should not lose hope if the lender on your car loan has taken away your car.
 Consumers in this position have certain options to consider if they want to get their vehicle back.
 The most obvious but perhaps the most difficult way to get your car back is known as redemption.
 This involves buying your car outright before the lender sells it.
 You would need to pay off the full balance on the loan, in addition to repossession costs, fees for storing the car, and any other costs incurred by the lender.
 While most people who have had their car repossessed do not have the resources to redeem it, sometimes circumstances change between the repossession and the vehicle’s sale.
 However, you may want to think twice about whether you want to redeem your vehicle.
 It may not be worth the total cost of redemption, and it may have been damaged during the repossession process.